Updated: Jul 23

 This situation, which has defined pretty much all social policies in the past 100 years, has created a divide between two political archetypes.
 Those who support a wide safety net, and those who support a minimal one.

 What no government has learned to do though, be they left, centre or right, conservative or progressive, is inspire solidarity.
 That is not what they are designed for.
-At least, not yet (At the time of this writing, the COVID-19 sanitary crisis has engulfed the world, and all of a sudden, governments the world over have to learn precisely that...).
+At least, not yet (At the time of this writing, the COVID-19 sanitary crisis has engulfed the world, and all of a sudden, governments the world over have a chance to learn precisely that...).

-Because market societies reward behaviours oriented towards the accumulation of wealth, and thus prevent different social layers to interact with one another, we all have collectively, to some extent, outsourced solidarity to our governments, to focus on earning a good living for ourselves.
+Because market societies reward behaviours oriented towards the accumulation of wealth, and in so doing, also prevent different social layers to interact with one another, we all have collectively, to some extent, outsourced solidarity to our governments, to focus on earning a good living for ourselves.
 Except that they can’t do it all.
 In governments all over the world, social workers do miracles every day.
 But governments cannot alone care for the society’s poor, handicapped, elderly or sick better than we would, just like it cannot love our spouse, partner, or kids better than we do.

 There is a difference between solidarity when it’s expressed by individual people for the sake of solidarity itself, and when it’s done by the government at a cost: government schemes can let us conveniently forget that solidarity ever was one of our fundamental human duties.